yast/yast-installation/doc/control-file.md

 --------------

-The control file is implemented in simple structured XML syntax which so far has been used for automated installation .
+The control file is implemented in simple structured XML syntax which so far has been used for automated installation.
 The XML structure used can be mapped easily to YaST data structures and all data types available in YaST are supported for easy data access and manipulation.